Now that summer is here and the mercury has risen, the load we put on our commercial HVAC

 For example, CMI Mechanical recently helped a large national retailer save tens of thousands of dollars per location by avoiding cooling tower replacements.
 The exterior of the equipment was rusting away and looked like it needed to be replaced.

-However, CMI found a new technology that coated the exterior of the cooling tower with polyurea and would extend the life of the unit 10-15 years.
+However, CMI Mechanical HVAC and Refrigeration found a new technology that coated the exterior of the cooling tower with polyurea and would extend the life of the unit 10-15 years.
 The cost of this process was drastically lower than yanking out the old system and replacing it with a new one.

-If you’re having a hard time making a decision on whether or not to replace an HVAC asset at one of your locations, reach out to a trusted HVAC contractor for guidance.
+Making a commercial HVAC repair vs replace decision is very difficult, especially how cost prohibitive these HVAC units can be for one of your locations.
+But, reaching out to a trusted commercial HVAC contractor for guidance can be the best decision possible.
 It can really help to speak with someone with the necessary experience to assist with weighing your options.